LuccasRMedeiros/libstring_c/README.md

 ## Because strings are beautiful

 Did you ever feelted that C lack a decent way to deal with strings?
-You know, there is a header fo it "string.h" that have functions to copy, concat and deal with strings of data in general, but there isn't a string type that is a collection of chars.
+You know, there is a header for it "string.h" that have functions to copy, concat and deal with strings of data in general, but there isn't a string type that is a collection of chars.
 Strings are largely used, specially in the front end of applications, it is used even in applications that does not have a front